Tak Bai incident: Dispersal of the protest and transportation of detainees

 Around 3 p.m., tensions between the protestors and police and military had risen as some began to throw objects at officials.
 Among the crowd, a few of the demonstrators were armed with fire arms.
 When police had dispersed the crowd, they discovered a cache of weapons including M16 and AK47 rifles, 16 different pistols, grenades and several machetes.
 However, interviews conducted by Amnesty International claimed that they were largely peaceful to the police and military.
 By 3:10 p.m., some protestors attempted to breach police barricades at the police station.

 In response to this, various Thai military and police units began dispersing the protesters.
 The main methods used by military and police officers to disperse the protestors were the use of live ammunition, water cannons and tear gas.
 As a result, seven protestors were shot dead, numerous people were injured and around 1,370 male protestors were arrested.
 The male protestors had been separated from the women and children, and ordered to take off their shirts which were used to tie their hands behind their backs.

-Protesters rounded up by Thai security personnel.

 Of the 1,370 protestors detained, 1,292 of them were crammed into 26 military trucks in order to transport them to Ingkayut Borihan Army Camp in Pattani province around 150 km away.
 In the trucks, they were forced to lie on top of each other in layers of three to five.
 Soldiers assigned to the trucks would beat any detainee that made too much noise.
 The trucks had left Tak Bai around 5 p.m., and arrived at Ingkayut Borihan seven hours later.
 As a result, 78 people were killed on the journey from either being crushed to death or asphyxia.

 The remaining prisoners were held by the military for several days without appropriate medical attention, resulting in further injuries.
 They were later transported to army camps in Chumphon and Surat Thani provinces.
 On 24 January 2005, 59 detainees were indicted by the Narathiwat Provincial Public Prosecutor for restricting an officer's ability to perform their duty and gathering in an assembly of 10 or more with the intention to cause violence under Sections 139 and 215 of the Criminal Code of Thailand.